Fluffernuttersandwich/Better7D2DbyFNS/README.md

 # Contacting FNS:

-You can leave comments or Bug Trackers here: https://www.nexusmods.com/7daystodie/mods/6716
+You can use the Issues tab on top of this GitHub page to report bugs, or installation problems.

+---

+You can use the Discussion tab here to comment, suggest, provide tips, and chat about your overall playthrough experience using this list.
+Please keep all conversation in the Discussion tab related to using this ModList.

+If you have a moment, please vote in the current poll for "How did you hear about this ModList?"

+---

-Or you can hit me up on **Guppy's 7DtD Unofficial Modding Discord: https://discord.gg/fxkW8QvR**
+You can also hit me up on **Guppy's 7DtD Unofficial Modding Discord: https://discord.gg/fxkW8QvR**
 You can find me there in the #fns-wabbajack channel.
-I prefer to discuss things publically over DMs, we all learn and improve together this way.
+I prefer to discuss things publically, and not use DMs if possible, so we all learn and improve together this way.

-Please give me your feedback, suggestions, additions, and workarounds.

 ---